Ian McColl

 John Miller "Ian" McColl (7 June 1927 – 25 October 2008) was a Scottish football player and manager.
-McColl played as a defender for Queen's Park and Rangers, while he also represented both the Scotland national team and the Scottish League.
+He played as a defender for Queen's Park and Rangers, while he also represented both the Scotland national team and the Scottish League.
 After retiring as a player, he managed the Scotland national team and English club Sunderland.

 Early life

 Born in Alexandria, West Dunbartonshire, the grandson of Scotland international William McColl, McColl developed his footballing skills with Vale of Leven (Juniors), and joined Queen's Park in 1943 when he moved to Glasgow to study engineering at the University of Glasgow.
 He continued his studies after turning professional and later worked as a qualified engineer.

 Playing career

 Rangers manager Bill Struth signed McColl in 1945.
 During his 15-year spell at Ibrox, he won six League championships, five Scottish Cups and two League Cups.
 He captained the club during the 1950s and was part of what was known as the Iron Curtain defence, alongside the likes of Sammy Cox, Willie Woodburn and George Young.

 His final appearance for Rangers was in the 1960 Scottish Cup Final, a 2–0 win against Kilmarnock.
 He made a total of 575 appearances for the Glasgow club in all competitions.
 He also won 14 caps for Scotland and represented the Scottish League XI.